inteliquent/voice-platform-demo/README.md

 1. Call is Accepted
 2. Ringing tone is played to calling leg
 3. New call leg is initiated to a dialable number
-4. `INBOUND_CALLER_NUMBER` variable is used as Caller Id
+4. `INBOUND_CALLER_NUMBER` variable is used as Caller Id and the `INBOUND_CALLEE_NUMBER` is used the number forwarding the call.
+5. The new call leg contains new Diversion header that let's receiving partiers know that this is a forwarded call.
-5. When called party answers the two call legs are joined
+6. When called party answers the two call legs are joined
-6. When either party hangs up both call legs are hung up
+7. When either party hangs up both call legs are hung up

 #### Forward call to four numbers and loadshare among them <a href='#loadshare' id='loadshare' class='anchor' aria-hidden='true'></a> [see xml](/sample/loadshare.xml)